kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-store.gateway.md

 store.getAll(); // {a:0}
 ```

-It is important to ensure that **the store update is an overwrite and not partial update**, as the service will manage the entire environment in the implementation, and a partial update can cause inconsistencies.
+It is important to ensure that **the store update is an overwrite and not a partial update**, as the service will manage the entire environment in the implementation, and a partial update can cause inconsistencies.

 ```ts
 // overwrite